Matt Adams: Co-Founder Exercises.com.au

 He also started meditating and went organic.

-An avid reader of personal development books since age 21, he started to focus in on reading books on health, self-healing, nutrition, alternative health therapies and techniques for change including NLP.
+An avid reader of personal development books, he started to focus in on reading books on health, self-healing, nutrition, alternative health therapies and techniques for change including NLP.

 It wasn’t until 4 months after the panic attack in December 2006 that he experienced a breakthrough that literally changed his life.

 He came across a personal development book that shared a technique for creating change in the mind, body and emotions.
 He implemented the technique immediately and saw results.

 For the next 7 months Matt reduced his heart palpitations to almost zero, completely eliminated the lightening-shock feelings in his heart and only had one day off work.